kipply/blog/blog/drafts/job_search_love_letters.md

 This is a place for my feelings, but I also happen to have thought and investigated pretty hard about whether they will be very successful + a great place to work, and the answer is approximately yes.
 You should [apply](https://jobs.lever.co/adeptailabs), I'll be jealous if you go.

-> to tell me who I am, who I was</br>
+> to tell me who i am, who i was</br>
-> uncertainty enveloping my mind
+> uncertainty enveloping my mind</br></br>
+> maybe it's a dream, maybe nothing else is real
+> but it wouldn't mean a thing if i told you how i feel

 ### Jane Street